Deploy models for inference and prediction

 This article describes how to deploy MLflow models for offline (batch and streaming) inference and online (real-time) serving.
 For general information about working with MLflow models, see Log, load, register, and deploy MLflow models.

 You can simplify model deployment by registering models to the MLflow Model Registry.
-After you have registered your model, you can automatically generate a notebook for batch inference or configure the model for online serving with Serverless Real-Time Inference or Classic MLflow Model Serving on Databricks.
+After you have registered your model, you can automatically generate a notebook for batch inference or configure the model for online serving with Model Serving.

 This section includes instructions and examples for setting up batch or streaming predictions on Databricks.